tylerhgv/chess-search/README.md

   - **Step 2:**

-    - Retrieve a list of 6 postings lists [pos1, pos2,... pos6] such that: pos[i] = games that contain ply[i] as the [i]th move.
+    - Retrieve a list of 6 postings lists [pos1, pos2,... pos6] such that: pos[i] = games that contain ply[i] as the [i]th ply.
     - For example:
       - Ply sequence: [e4, e5, ...].
-      - Postings list: pos2 = games that have e5 as the second move.
+      - Postings list: pos2 = games that have e5 as the second ply.

   - **Step 3:**